 Lived in a graveyard for a year after he was kicked out of home.
 He was stabbed and robbed by a man wearing a bedsheet, pretending to be a ghost.

 Nearly drowned in a Tunnel of Love.

 Broke both of his legs after plunging his car over a cliff.

-Joined a couple in Matrimony despite not being a minister.
-(He would have been married himself, had he not have run away from his own wedding.)
+Joined a couple in matrimony despite not being a minister.
+(He would have been married himself, had he not run away from his own wedding.)

 And according to Word of God, Keith is not imaginary.
 To be specific, the producer said that Keith is an imaginary character, "but this is a video game, so aren't they all?"

 In one of Guild Wars 2's opening Asuran quests (the Synergetics questline), your character refers often to a "sewer incident" involving his krewe's invention, a teleportation device.

 In The Silver Lining, Hassan explains that he was almost executed and can no longer enter the Isle of Wonder.
 When Graham asks what he did: